 3. Patent Illegality (Domestic Arbitration Only)

 Section 34(2A) provides an additional ground for domestic arbitration, where the award can be challenged for patent illegality appearing on its face.
 However, this ground does not apply to international commercial arbitration.
-The provision ensures that domestic awards adhere to the legal framework without encouraging unnecessary challenges, as errors in legal interpretation alone are insufficient for setting aside an award.
+As errors in legal interpretation alone are insufficient for setting aside an award the provision ensures that domestic awards adhere to the legal framework without encouraging pointless challenges.

 Timelines & Procedure Under Section 34 of the Arbitration Act

-Section 34 of the Arbitration Act carries significant implications for parties involved in arbitration.
-Following are the salient features of the section:
+Section 34 of the Arbitration and Conciliation Act carries significant implications for parties involved in arbitration.
+The following are the salient features of the section

 Patent Illegality for Domestic Arbitration: The addition of patent illegality as a ground specifically for domestic arbitration reflects the legislature's intention to uphold local standards of legality without compromising the efficiency of arbitration.